Have a question? It might just be answered below:

 I'm an art director.
 Do you have an online portfolio where I can view your art?

-Not yet.
-But if you contact me and tell me a little about your company and what you're interested in doing, I'd be glad to send you a sample portfolio, either digital or hard-copy!
+I just joined the Art Licensing Show but I'm still working on my portfolio!
+It will be up soon.
+For now, though, if you contact me and tell me a little about your company and what you're interested in working on together, I'd be glad to send you a digital sample portfolio (jpeg or PDF).

 I'm looking for a Beth Logan (or Beth Hendrickson Logan) poster I saw/had years ago, but can't find it anywhere.
 Can you help?

-Sure - contact me and I'll see what I can do!
-If it's still being sold anywhere, I can direct you to a retailer who still carries it.
+Sure - contact me and I'll hook you up!
+If it's still being sold elsewhere, I can direct you to a retailer who still carries it.
 I've started compiling these "archival" designs right here, and hope to add more to this page soon.
 Many are out of print but I still may have copies stored here in my studio.
-If it's out of print and I don't, I can print it in any size you like on my studio's professional-quality printer.
+If it's out of print and I don't have a copy, I can print it in any size you like on my studio's professional-quality printer.
+You can also check out my Etsy shop - some of these older prints are already available there.

 I am an artist.
 Can you tell me how to get into Licensing?

 Oh boy.
 I could write a book!
-Maybe I will someday (or not) but until that happens (or not) let me just say that this is not a subject that can easily be wrapped up over coffee or in a couple quick emails.
+Maybe I will someday (or not) but until that happens (or not) let me just say that this is a deep, involved, and ever-changing subject!
 If you look in the right places you'll find a lot of good advice out there.
 If you're serious about getting into Licensing, your very first stop should be this article.
 A very honest reality-check is the most important foundation you need to set for yourself before diving into this business.

 Get ready to work your buns off (while spending way too much time on them), spend a fortune, live/breathe/dream your work 24/7, and stand brave and tall amidst ego-crushing let-downs.
 The lows can be devastating but the highs are awesome and I wouldn't change a thing about my own crazy career path.
 Follow your dream, and if Art Licensing is your dream: welcome to the Circus and break a leg!